ess-dmsc-dram/documents/mantid/instrument-discussions/bifrost.md

 ## InstrumentView

--
+- 5000 pixels -> no issue

-## Sample alignment
+## Sample alignment / Calibration

 - Group all pixels (3 tubes, or just central) hit by same analyzer
 - Plot I(\lambda, A3) -> sample alignment
 - might be possible to do this offline, if done in short intervals (few minutes)

-- close slits until bragg peak goes darker (reduce background), should be automatizable
+- white beam, close slits until bragg peak goes darker (reduce background), should be automatizable
+  - using attenuation to reduce flux

 - vanadium runs -> normalization file (monthly basis)